writing-resources/awesome-scientific-writing/README.md

 - [pandoc](https://pandoc.org/MANUAL) - A Haskell library for converting from
    one markup format to another, and a command-line tool that uses this library :star: :bookmark: :link: **Σ**.
-- [scholdoc](http://scholdoc.scholarlymarkdown.com/) - A fork of Pandoc and the
-   reference implementation for ScholarlyMarkdown, a superset of Pandoc Markdown flavour :bookmark: :link: **Σ**.

 ## Demos
  Demos can include working examples, tutorials, videos demonstrating how to